sebnitu/vrembem/docs/_components/drawer.md

   * `drawer__item`: The primary component of the drawer functionality.
 You can have one or many drawer items per drawer component.
   * `drawer__main`: Defines the main content area that drawers are siblings to.
 Only one of these should exist per drawer component.

-To create a trigger for your drawer, create a link or button and use the `drawer__trigger` class along with a `[data-target]` attribute containing a valid drawer selector as it's value.
+To create a trigger for your drawer, give a link or button the `drawer__trigger` class along with a `[data-target]` attribute containing a valid drawer selector as it's value.

 </div>